 Server

 The server has 3 16 terabyte hard drives in RAID 0 with a 512GB cache drive attached to it.
 The drives are IronWolf Pro with a Mean Time Between Failure of 6 years given they are always running.
 I am not worried about drive failure in the near future, but a future upgrade will be to add two more drives and run the hard drives as a RaidZ2 for redundancy.
 The cache drive is a Western Digital 500GB WD Red SN700 NVMe.
 As a cache drive the most important factor is write endurance, this drive is rated for 5,100 Terabytes Written.
 I used the Linux tool Bcache to attach this drive as a cache drive to the Raid0 Hard Drives.
-This improved write speeds from 80Mb/s up to 250 Mb/s.
+This improved write speeds from 80Mb/s up to 200 Mb/s.

 Tesla K80

 I got a Tesla K80 which is a 6 year old server grade graphics card.
-It has the cuda cores equivalent to a NVIDIA 3070TI which is a $500 graphics card.
+It has the cuda cores equivalent to a NVIDIA 3070ti which is a $500 graphics card.
 Since the Tesla K80 has no video output and Bitcoin Mining crashed the price for this card fell drastically to $60.
 It has no internal cooling mechanism, consumes 300 watts of power, and does not fit inside the mATX case.
 I got a 3d printed fan insert and GPU mount off eBay and found a cheap power supply to use for the card.
 When the card needs to be used I plug in a riser cable to attach it to the server.
 We do not keep it like this permanently for safety as well as the fans being very loud.

 Router

-I previously used this Micro Firwall Mini Pc as the router.
+I used this Micro Firwall Mini Pc as the router.
 It uses pfSense as the OS which has a lot of documentation,features, and is often used in small to medium sized companies.

 Raspberry Pi 4